 Padam sisyah svamedhaya (A quarter from the student’s own intelligence)

 Padam kalakramena ca (A quarter with the passage of time)

-More and more research studies are now acknowledging the fact that learning is not limited to gaining knowledge in school from a teacher.
-In fact, home learning environment, of which parent–child interactions is an important element, play a crucial role in helping increase a child’s fund of knowledge.
+More and more research shows learning is not limited to gaining knowledge in school from a teacher.
+In fact, the home learning environment, of which parent–child interaction is an important element, plays a crucial role in broadening your child’s knowledge.

 After lunch, sitting by the window, I got busy making paper boats.
-After making a few, I requested my mom to bring a pan of water as I wanted to see my boats to sail through the ‘ocean’.
+After making a few, I requested my mom to bring a pan of water, as I wanted to see my boats sail through the “ocean”.

 As I placed the first boat on water, my mom sat on the floor beside the pan and dropped her hair clip into it.
 The clip sank to the bottom.
 I was thrilled.

 Looking at my mom, I said, “Your clip sank but my boat is floating.”

 “But, beta, do you know why your boat floats while my clip sank?” asked my mom.

 “Because I make the best boats, Mom,” I said with a proud expression.

 “Of course you do, but let me tell you the real reason,” she said.